FionaLippert/FluxRGNN/README.md

 ```
 for spring migratory movements.

-To run the same on a cluster using slurm and cuda, training for 300 instead of the default 500 epochs, run
+To run the same on a cluster using slurm and cuda, run
 ```
-sbatch run_neural_nets.job 'model=FluxRGNN+ datasource=nexrad model.scale={scale} season={season} device=cluster trainer.max_epochs=300'
+sbatch run_neural_nets.job 'model=FluxRGNN+ datasource=nexrad model.scale={scale} season={season} device=cluster'
 ```

-To generate predictions using a trained model which is stored in `/path/to/model.ckpt`, run
+To generate predictions using a trained model which is stored in `/path/to/model.ckpt` (can be downloaded [here](https://zenodo.org/records/14913875)), run
 ```
 python run_neural_nets.py model=FluxRGNN+ datasource=nexrad model.scale={scale} season={season} task=predict model.load_states_from=/path/to/model.ckpt model.horizon={horizon}
 ```
 where `horizon` can be freely adjusted depending on how far into the future you would like to forecast.

+### Baseline models

-To train and evaluate one of the baseline models (`model = HA, GAM, or GBT`), simply add `model={model}` to your command line.
+To train and evaluate one of the baseline models (`HA`, `GAM`, `GBT`, or `XGBoost`), simply replace `model=FluxRGNN+` using the corresponding model name.

 ### Contrastive explanations

-To analyse the short-term effects of weather on predicted migratory movements using Shapley value-based contrastive explanations, first download the adjusted version of the SHAP python package from [this](https://github.com/FionaLippert/shap) repository, and make sure that it is available in the Python path.
+To analyse the short-term effects of weather on predicted migratory movements using Shapley value-based contrastive explanations, make sure the modified `shap` package is installed (see above) and run

-Then, you can run
 ```
 python explain_forecast.py model=FluxRGNN+ datasource=nexrad task=explain model.load_states_from={/path/to/model.ckpt} model.horizon={horizon} model.scale=0.001 task.n_seq_samples=100 task.seqID_start=31 task.seqID_end=76 season=fall
 ```